What a week.

 Wild week surrounding California sports betting

-Rarely a day passed without some sort of news emerging from California.
+Rarely a day passed without some sort of news emerging about legal sports betting in California.
 One of the windiest roads to legalizing sports betting, without a doubt, provided ample sights last week.

 The California Senate Appropriations Committee forwarded a bill to regulate wagering to the “suspense file,” thus allowing additional bodies to thoroughly review the proposal.